If you’ve never cooked or tasted a deep fried turkey, you should definitely give it a try for three simple reasons:

 There are of course some safety procedures to take into consideration when deep frying but with the right equipment and preparation, you can be a deep fried turkey expert and the hero of Thanksgiving.

 In this blog, we will be offering tips on how to use a propane turkey fryer that is intended for OUTDOOR USE only.
+You should ensure that you have enough propane fuel from a supplier like FSI Oil and Propane before starting the preparation.
 As always you should read the Owners Instruction Manual for your particular fryer before you use it.
-We currently sell the Masterbuilt 30 Qt Propane Turkey Fryer featuring the turkey pot and lid, turkey hanger hook, wide-handled lifting hook, electronic timer with automatic shut off, stainless steel thermometer, manual ignition, and black solid steel stand.
-(On sale for $49.99 with $10 Instant Rebate with your Ace Rewards card for total of $39.99 now through 11/22/15.)
+We currently have the Masterbuilt 30 Qt Propane Turkey Fryer featuring the turkey pot and lid, turkey hanger hook, wide-handled lifting hook, electronic timer with automatic shut off, stainless steel thermometer, manual ignition, and black solid steel stand.
 The following deep frying turkey tips are courtesy of Masterbuilt and this specific models’ owner’s manual.

 Cooking Instructions For Vessels Without Fill Lines